A concept design for the revitalisation of a much loved aquatic facility in an environmentally sensitive area.

 Stage 2 plans include the refurbishment of the leisure pool within the Waterland as well as the protection and enhancement of the rivers fringing vegetation and estuary margins.
 There is also a proposed all-abilities nature play playground situated along the foreshore.

-Josh Byrne & Associates (JBA) has worked with the City of Bayswater (the City) to prepare a concept design for the revitalisation of Maylands Waterland and the foreshore area as part of the creation of a greater Maylands Foreshore Reserve.
+Josh Byrne & Associates (JBA) worked with the City of Bayswater to deliver a concept design for the revitalisation of Maylands Waterland and the foreshore area as part of the creation of a greater Maylands Foreshore Reserve.
 The design response includes consideration of topography, inundation, environmental sensitivities, historical and cultural context, amenities and the importance of the site to the local community.

 At the end of 2020 JBA were awarded the contract to project manage the detailed design and construction of Maylands Waterland Stage 1.